MilesCranmer/PySR/README.md

 # TODO

 - [ ] Hyperparameter tune
+- [ ] Add interface for either defining an operation to learn, or loading in arbitrary dataset.
+    - Could just write out the dataset in julia, or load it.
 - [ ] Add mutation for constant<->variable
-- [ ] Create a Python interface
 - [ ] Create a benchmark for accuracy
-- [ ] Create struct to pass through all hyperparameters, instead of treating as constants
-    - Make sure doesn't affect performance
 - [ ] Use NN to generate weights over all probability distribution conditional on error and existing equation, and train on some randomly-generated equations
 - [ ] Performance:
     - [ ] Use an enum for functions instead of storing them?